nodefluent/node-sinek/lib/librdkafka/README.md

 - `client.resume(topicPartitions);`
 - topicPartitions is an array of objects `[{topic: "test", partition: 0}]`
 - be carefull, as a paused producer rejects if you try to send

+## Deleting messages from topics | producing tombstone messages

+- the producer has a simple API to help you with this `producer.tombstone("my-topic", "my-key", null);`
+- **NOTE**: this only works on topics that have key compaction enabled in their configuration
+- please ensure you produce to the right topic

 ## BREAKING CHANGES CONSUMER API (compared to connect/Consumer):